Rosalina121/Terminal-Music-Controller/README.md

 - *almost* detects current player
   - Cider and VLC are coded, others WIP
 - Updates `cava` colors
-  - Be sure to comment it out if not using
-  - ⚠️ It **WILL** overwrite your current config! ⚠️
 ## Known issues
 - Will crash on start with `ValueError: invalid literal for int() with base 10: ''`
   - This is happening when more players are active and `playerctl` gets metadata from the wrong one.